cyverse/ds-playbooks/testing/env/README.md

 # The beginning of the range is 20000.
 export IRODS_LAST_EPHEMERAL_PORT=20009

-# The name of the storage resource hosted on the CentOS 6 resource server
+# The name of the storage resource hosted on the configured resource server
 export IRODS_RS6_NAME=rs_centos6

-# The name of the storage resource hosted on the CentOS 7 resource server
+# The name of the storage resource hosted on the unconfigured resource server
 export IRODS_RS7_NAME=rs_centos7

 # The URI for the schema used to validate the configuration files or 'off'